elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 Today we celebrate 15 years since [Elixir's first commit](https://github.com/elixir-lang/elixir/commit/337c3f2d569a42ebd5fcab6fef18c5e012f9be5b)!
 To mark the occasion, we are glad to announce the first release candidate for Elixir v1.20, which peforms type inference of all language constructs, with increasing precision.

-In this blog post, we will break down exactly what this means, and what to expect in the short and medium of the language evolution (roughly the next 15 months).
+In this blog post, we will break down exactly what this means, and what to expect in the short and medium term of the language evolution (roughly the next 15 months).

 ## Types, in my Elixir?